env0-labs/env0.game/FUTURE.md

 # FUTURE

-This document describes intended future state, design constraints, and non-binding plans.
+This document describes the intended future shape of the project, its operating model, and its design constraints.

 Nothing in this file is guaranteed to be implemented.
-If something here becomes true in the repo, it should be reflected in README.md.
+If something described here becomes true in the repository, it should be reflected in README.md.

+This project is no longer described in terms of “Acts”.
+It is structured as a single system experienced through different operational modes.

+Each mode exposes a different surface of the same underlying work.

 ---

-## Roadmap
+## High-Level Direction

-- Implement Act 4.
-- Complete consolidation of Act 2 and Act 3 into the shared Core/Runner architecture (including retiring the standalone Act 2 console entry point).
+The system is always doing work.

+What changes over time is:
+- how much of that work the player performs directly
+- how much of it they delegate
+- how closely they choose to observe the consequences

+Movement between modes does not represent progress, success, or enlightenment.
+It represents **distance**.

 ---

+## Roadmap (Non-Binding)

+- Finalise Maintenance Mode as a stable, background system.
+- Build Records Mode as a navigable interpretive layer.
+- Implement a CLI-based Automation Mode that can alter how maintenance is performed.
+- Add a final Interpretation Mode once the system’s behaviour is stable.

+---

-## Act 1 - Maintenance (In Progress)
+## Maintenance Mode (In Progress)

-### Current Implementation
-- `process` uses a script-style log with controlled variation.
-- `status` prints the container view only.
-- After 5 parent containers complete, a one-time batch confirmation gate appears (`y` records, `n` dismisses; 3 batches end the act).

 ### Purpose

-Act 1 establishes compliance through repetition: the player performs procedural work correctly, without understanding, until language becomes invisible and obligation becomes self-sustaining.
+Maintenance Mode establishes procedural compliance through repetition.

+The player performs work correctly without understanding its meaning or scope.
+Over time, the work becomes routine and attention shifts away from content and toward completion.

+This mode is designed to become ignorable, not satisfying.

 ### Player Belief

-“I’m processing data.
-This is necessary.”
+“I’m doing necessary work.
+Nothing is wrong.”

 ### Interface Constraints

 - Terminal-only interface.
 - Only two accepted commands:
   - `process`
   - `status`
-- Any other input must return an error that reasserts the allowed commands.
+- Any other input returns a flat error that reasserts the allowed commands.

-### Experience Constraints
-- Act 1 must be dull.
-If it is interesting, it fails.
-- Repetition is the mechanism.
-Do not “add variety” to relieve boredom.
-- Output should become skimmable quickly; the player should optimise attention away from reading.
-- No puzzles.
-No exploration.
-No “help”.
-No hinting.

 ### Work Model

-- Work is represented as parent/child process containers.
+- Work is represented as parent and child process containers.
-- The player processes children within the current parent container.
+- The player processes child items within the current parent container.
-- Parent containers are finite; the next parent is assigned when the current one completes.
+- Parent containers are finite.
+- When a parent container completes, a new one is assigned automatically.
-- The size of a new parent container is unknown until processing begins (scope reveals itself through action, not planning).
+- The size of a new parent container is unknown until processing begins.
+- Scope is revealed only through action, not planning.

+Backlog must feel normal.
-- Backlog must not feel like punishment or sabotage; it should feel like normal scheduling and deferred release.
+It must not feel like punishment or escalation.

 ### Status Presentation

-- `status` includes a minimal ASCII representation of the current container structure: parent container + child items as processed/pending.
+- `status` shows only the current container.
+- Output uses minimal ASCII structure.
+- Processed and pending items are distinguished.
+- No global totals.
+- No completion percentages.
-- `status` must not reveal global totals, completion percentages, or a finish line.
+- No finish line.
-- No progress bars, XP, achievements, or reward language.

 ### Language Constraints

 - Output is procedural, flat, and indifferent.
 - No moral framing.
-No ethical warnings.
-No narrative commentary.
+- No ethical warnings.
+- No narrative commentary.
 - Only procedural confirmations are allowed.

-- Terms `kill-child` and `kill-parent` may appear as legitimate process-control language:
+Terms such as `kill-child` and `kill-parent` may appear as legitimate process-control
+language:
 - present early
 - repeated often
 - operationally dull
-  - no escalation, synonyms, or dramatization
-  - not explained in Act 1
+- never explained
+- never escalated or dramatized

-### Forbidden Outcomes
+### Experience Constraints
-Act 1 fails if the player feels:
-- punished
-- judged
-- rewarded
-- “clever” in a way that reads as authorial approval

-Act 1 succeeds if the player reaches, unprompted:
-- “Nothing went wrong.”
+- Maintenance Mode must be dull.
-- “I did exactly what the system needed.”
+- Repetition is the mechanism.
+- Do not add variety to relieve boredom.
+- Output should become skimmable.
+- The player should optimise attention away from reading.

+There are no puzzles.
+There is no exploration.
+There is no help system.

-### Open Questions
+### Transition Condition

-- Exact pacing and duration required for habituation (how long Act 1 must run before it reliably “clicks” as maintenance).
-- Exact parent container sizing distribution (range/variance) to avoid resentment while sustaining obligation.
-- Whether Act 1 ever ends “naturally” or only transitions when the system permits.
+After sufficient repetition, the system allows access to Records Mode.

+This is not framed as success or completion.
+It is framed as availability.

+Maintenance Mode does not end.
+It becomes background labour.

 ---

-## Act 2 — Interpretive Overlay (Present but Under Consolidation)
+## Records Mode (Planned / Under Consolidation)

-### Intended Role
-Act 2 provides records, policies, logs, and bureaucratic language that allows investigation without answers.
-Maintenance remains mandatory; interpretation remains optional.

-### Critical Asymmetry
+### Purpose

+Records Mode provides access to institutional artifacts: logs, policies, memos, terminals, and records.

+It allows investigation without resolution.

-- Maintenance is mandatory.
+Maintenance remains mandatory.
-- Interpretation is optional.
+Interpretation remains optional.

+### Structure

+- The player can move between rooms or locations.
+- Each location contains one or more terminals or records.
+- Different terminals may perform similar work, framed differently.
+- Records are locally coherent but globally incomplete.

+No single record explains the system.
+Contradictions are allowed.
+Gaps are allowed.

+### Constraints

+- Records must not deliver answers.
+- Records must not form a complete narrative.
+- Records must not unlock truth.

+The player may form theories.
+Those theories should be plausible and incomplete.

+If the player feels clever, too much has been revealed.

 ---

-## Act 3 — Breach / False Optimisation (Present but Under Consolidation)
+## Automation Mode (CLI / Configuration Mode)

+### Purpose

+Automation Mode allows the player to alter how work is performed.

+It introduces automation, patching, and delegation.

+This mode reduces direct labour and increases distance between action and outcome.

-### Intended Role
+### Interface

-Act 3 introduces read access to the system’s own configuration (e.g. JSON defining Acts), and limited, indirect write access via patch scripts.
+- Linux-like CLI.
+- Read access to system configuration.
+- Indirect write access via patch scripts or automation definitions.

+No direct editing.
+All changes are applied procedurally.

 ### Constraints

-- Read access reveals boring, clean, procedural configs (archaeology, not lore).
-- No direct editing; changes are applied via patch scripts only.
+- Automation is framed as relief, not mastery.
+- No celebratory feedback.
+- No efficiency praise.
+- No moral framing.

-- Patch scripts provide procedural confirmations only:
+Patch scripts provide only procedural confirmation, for example:
-  - “This will do X, Y, Z. Are you sure? (y/n)”
+- “This will change X. Are you sure? (y/n)”
 - later: `-y`
-- No ethical framing.
-No warnings.
-No punishment for curiosity.

-### Intended Trap
+### Critical Rule

-Automation is framed as relief and competence, but reduces moral proximity by increasing distance between action and consequence.
+Automation does not eliminate maintenance.
+It moves it out of sight.

+The player must always be able to return to a Maintenance terminal and run:

+'''Status'''

+and receive real, current, unsanitised output.

+Maintenance remains the ground truth.

 ---

-## Act 4 — Interpretation Layer (Planned)
+## Interpretation Mode (Planned)

 ### Purpose

-Act 4 provides fluent, persuasive interpretation that is plausible but not authoritative.
+Interpretation Mode provides fluent, persuasive explanations.

+These explanations are plausible but not authoritative.

 ### Asymmetry

-- Terminal = truth without meaning.
+- Maintenance and Automation provide truth without meaning.
-- Interpretation layer = meaning without truth.
+- Interpretation provides meaning without guaranteed truth.

 ### Constraints

-- Tempt the player toward belief instead of verification.
+- Interpretation must tempt belief.
+- It must not demand trust.
-- Must not become authoritative truth.
+- It must not resolve ambiguity.

-- Ignorance must become a choice.
+Ignorance must become a choice.

 ---

-## Cross-Act Invariants
+## Cross-Mode Invariants

+- The system never lies.
+- The system never cares.
+- No mode invalidates another.
+- Maintenance is always the ground truth.
 - Optimisation creates distance.
 - Understanding arrives after action.
-- Systems never lie.
-- Systems never care.
-- No ethical framing.
-No “this will have consequences.”
-No narrative warnings.
-- The system assumes competence; responsibility follows.
-- Horror is retroactive recognition, not malfunction.
+- Horror is recognition, not malfunction.

-### Success Anchors
-The experience succeeds if the player reaches, unprompted:
-- “All systems reported healthy.”
-- “Nothing went wrong.
-I did exactly what the system needed.”

 ---

 ## Non-Goals

+This project explicitly avoids:

+- Power or rebellion fantasies.
-- Cyberpunk aesthetics as spectacle (no neon, no rebellion fantasy).
+- Cyberpunk spectacle.
-- Player empowerment fantasy (no chosen one, no “hero hacker” arc).
 - Apocalypse framing.
 - Punishment for curiosity.
-- Lore dumps that explain the thesis instead of embodying it.
+- Lore dumps that explain intent instead of embodying it.